The Khumbu cough, also referred to as the high altitude hack, is a cough caused by the low humidity and temperatures associated with high altitudes.

 - Expulsion of a clear / white phlegm when you cough

-If you notice these symptoms then the best treatment involves trying to keep your bronchi moist by:
+If you notice any of the above symptoms then the best treatment involves trying to keep your bronchi moist by:

 - Drinking as much water as possible, ideally warm water as the steam helps moisten the bronchi